dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 SuSu's case isn't isolated - I've experienced the same issue firsthand.

-###  4. My Own Case
+##  4. My Own Case
 <div style="text-align:center;">
   <a href="https://i.imgur.com/4jDaUSM.png" target="_blank" rel="noopener noreferrer">
     <img src="https://i.imgur.com/4jDaUSM.png" width="200" />
   </a>
 </div>

-In **March 2020**, I received *the* first leaderboard ban. <br> By 2024, I had reappeared on the leaderboards **hundreds of times,**  [(^3)](https://web.archive.org/web/20250601003906/https://forums.pixeltailgames.com/t/1-0-0-0-suspicious-possibly-cheated-high-scores-by-a-specific-player-on-leaderboards-still-present-on-other-leaderboards/53241) - including reappearing at #1 in Laser Tag, the same position I held before the ban.
+In **March 2020**, I received *the first* leaderboard ban in the game. <br> By 2024, I had reappeared on the leaderboards **hundreds of times,**  [(^3)](https://web.archive.org/web/20250601003906/https://forums.pixeltailgames.com/t/1-0-0-0-suspicious-possibly-cheated-high-scores-by-a-specific-player-on-leaderboards-still-present-on-other-leaderboards/53241) - including reappearing at #1 in Laser Tag, the same position I held before the ban.
 The system still allows banned users to gain new score and passively climb the leaderboards - or simply reappear where they once were.
 I proved it with **before-and-after** screenshots showing my banned account reappearing at rank **#1,** unchanged since 2020. <br> It was proof that leaderboard bans were not working.
 <div style="text-align:center;">
   <a href="https://i.imgur.com/73nTHSv.png" target="_blank" rel="noopener noreferrer">
     <img src="https://i.imgur.com/73nTHSv.png" width="1400" />